mohammedshariqnawaz/Unified-API-Caller/README.md

 ﻿# Unified-API-Caller

 Developed an microservice which makes service calls to specified services.
-Express.JS framework has been used to expose a RESTful API to make service calls.
+Express.JS framework has been used to expose a RESTful API to make service calls and Vue.js framework is used to create the user interface.

 Note :- Mock Services from [JSON Placeholder](https://jsonplaceholder.typicode.com/)  have been considered for this project to fake API for the pupose of testing and prototyping.